chris-marsh/pureline/README.md

 PureLine - A Pure Bash Powerline PS1 Command Prompt
 ===================================================

+*__Pureline is currently in development and subject to frequent changes.
+Updates are likely to change the format of the configuration file and therefore break configuration files from previous versions.
+Please be aware when updating, it is highly likely you will need to change your config file!__*

 A simple but powerful [Powerline](https://github.com/Lokaltog/vim-powerline) style prompt for the Bash shell written in Bash script.

 This project was inspired by [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
 It has been redesigned to make configuration easier and to use only the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles).